 While it’s true that stay-at-home parents might not bring in much income, you do cover a major expense in the family’s budget: childcare.

 After childcare, grocery shopping and cooking can be one of the most valuable things a stay-at-home parent contributes to the household.
-Eating out or ordering delivery is as much as five times more expensive than eating a home-cooked meal.
+Though eating at home is typically less expensive than eating out, the rising cost of groceries is concerning for most families.

 3. Hiring Help to Keep the House Running